JCSDA/jedi-docs/docs/using/building_and_running/running_skylab.rst

   cd $JEDI_SRC/ewok
   python3 -m pip install -e .

-Note: You need to run `source venv/bin/activate` every time you start a new session on your machine.
+Note: You need to run :code:`source venv/bin/activate` every time you start a new session on your machine.

 4- Setup SkyLab
 ^^^^^^^^^^^^^^^
 A - Create $jedi_ROOT/config_r2d2.yaml
 """"""""""""""""""""""""""""""""""""""

 In this file you specify the location of your local, shared, and cloud files managed by R2D2.
 There are examples of this configuration file available on r2d2.
-Please see $JEDI_SRC/r2d2/src/r2d2/config.
+Please see :code:`$JEDI_SRC/r2d2/src/r2d2/config`.

 Note that several databases are listed in config_r2d2.yaml.
 Make sure “root” is set correctly so r2d2 can store or access these databases on your system.
-You need to set `r2d2_experiments_orion` to the path you want to save your SkyLab experiment outputs to.
-You can also store local SkyLab input files in `r2d2_experiments_orion` before uploading them to the shared databases.
+You need to set :code:`r2d2_experiments_orion` to the path you want to save your SkyLab experiment outputs to.
+You can also store local SkyLab input files in :code:`r2d2_experiments_orion` before uploading them to the shared databases.

 B - Create and source $jedi_ROOT/activate.sh
 """"""""""""""""""""""""""""""""""""""""""""
 We recommend creating this bash script and sourcing it before running the experiment.
-This bash script sets environment variables such as jedi_root, JEDI_BUILD, and JEDI_SRC for ecflow/ewok to use.
-Users may set JEDI_SRC, JEDI_BUILD, and EWOK_TMP however they want (that’s why we made them different variables) or use the default template in the sample script below.
-Note that JEDI_SRC and JEDI_BUILD are experiment specific, i.e. you can run several experiments at the same time, each having their own JEDI_SRC and JEDI_BUILD.
-EWOK_STATIC_DATA includes static data used by ewok and is available on Orion, Discover, and the AWS AMI.
+This bash script sets environment variables such as :code:`jedi_ROOT`, :code:`JEDI_BUILD`, and :code:`JEDI_SRC` for ecflow/ewok to use.
+Users may set :code:`JEDI_SRC`, :code:`JEDI_BUILD`, and :code:`EWOK_TMP` however they want (that’s why we made them different variables) or use the default template in the sample script below.
+Note that :code:`JEDI_SRC` and :code:`JEDI_BUILD` are experiment specific, i.e. you can run several experiments at the same time, each having their own :code:`JEDI_SRC` and :code:`JEDI_BUILD`. :code:`EWOK_STATIC_DATA` includes static data used by ewok and is available on Orion, Discover, and the AWS AMI.
 Make sure you set this variable based on the platform you are using.
-Please don’t forget to source this script after creating it: source $jedi_ROOT/activate.sh
+Please don’t forget to source this script after creating it: :code:`source $jedi_ROOT/activate.sh`

 .. code-block:: bash